Buildup in rival Syrian rebel factions threatens spread of fighting

 5 Min Read

-AMMAN (Reuters) - Two major rival Islamist insurgent groups battled for a second successive day in northwestern Syria and began reinforcing themselves elsewhere on Thursday in a possible prelude to wider-scale inter-rebel fighting, rebel sources said.
+AMMAN (Reuters) - Jihadist insurgents in northwestern Syria took ground from rival Turkey-backed Islamist fighters as they battled for a second successive day on Thursday, rebel sources said.

 Infighting has weakened the Syrian opposition since the start of the uprising against President Bashar al-Assad in 2011.
 Their turf wars have helped Assad and his allies recover significant ground in the north and around the capital Damascus.